Automatic Item Modification By Age

 Setting Up "New" Conversions

-We could do this by creating multiple NEW fields like NEWJUV, NEWDVD, NEWBOOK, and then matching to the corresponding permanent fields of JUV, DVD, and BOOK... but this can get overwhelming and many libraries don't want multiple NEW fields.
+This can be done by creating multiple NEW fields like NEWJUV, NEWDVD, NEWBOOK, and then matching to the corresponding permanent fields of JUV, DVD, and BOOK... but this can get overwhelming and many libraries don't want multiple NEW fields.

 One way around this is to set up multiple conditions for a rule so that it's looking at multiple parts of an item record to decide the permanent change.
+For example, a NEW shelving location holds all items on display, including items that will eventually be shelved in different parts of the library.
+The shelving location for these items should change from NEW to the item's permanent location after 90 days.

 In the first rule of the screenshot, Koha is checking first for the item's date accessioned age of 90 days or more.
 Then it checks to see whether it has the NEW shelving location and it has JUVENILE in the nonpublic notes field.
 If it does, Koha will move it to the JUVENILE shelving location.